AnonymousHaider/myfirstgitrepo-/README.md

 # myfirstgitrepo-

 this is my first learning git
 <br>
- the author is Syed Ameer mustaf Haider Shah
+the author ahmed shah Haider Shah